bujowskis/put-oscp-lab_final/README.md

 6. `ctrl+D` in all visitors' terminals to run them relatively close to each other

 At this point, you can watch how the visitors interact with the museum, hall occupation, A hall occupation with reserved spot for every B visitor, and the time elapsed since start.
 Also, each B visitor shows its time of exiting the museum starting from B. This time is equal to 2 seconds (1 for exiting B, 1 for exiting A) with some insignificant fraction.
 There is always a place in A for every B visitor.
 That means the fraction comes from the time of two `sem_post` operations.

+7. `ctrl+C` in all terminals to terminate the processes
+8. `./museum dst` in one of the terminals to unlink the semaphores